3 Reasons You Shouldn’t Clean and Reuse a Disposable Air Filter

 Wetting a Filter Can Encourage Mold Growth

 Reusable filters can be washed and replaced.
 However, the disposable filters you use in your HVAC system aren’t made to shed water after they get wet.
-The moisture the filter retains can encourage mold growth over time, and your HVAC system might spread the mold spores throughout the rest of your home.
+The moisture the filter retains can encourage mold growth over time.
+Your HVAC system might spread the mold spores throughout the rest of your home.
 Plus, wetting a disposable filter makes it far less effective, so you’ll see decreases in energy efficiency and indoor air quality.

 Handling a Filter Can Damage Its Integrity

-Some consumers attempt to clean their disposable HVAC air filters by shaking them outside or attempting to pick off pet hair, dust, and dirt.
-While these actions might seem like easy ways to save money and conserve resources, shakes or cleaning attempts can cause damage to the filters.
+Some consumers attempt to clean their disposable HVAC air filters by shaking them outside.
+They also attempt to pick off pet hair, dust, and dirt.
+These actions might seem like easy ways to save money and conserve resources.
+But shakes or cleaning attempts can cause damage to the filters.
 If you tear a hole in the fibers or loosen the fiber density, your air filters cannot work as well as before.

 Instead of cleaning a disposable air filter, throw it away and replace it with a new one.
 Alternatively, consider reusable filters that last years with regular cleaning.
 If your reusable filters don’t seem to be working properly in your system, consult the HVAC guidance and services of Byrd Heating and Air Conditioning.
 Call 912-373-8447 to schedule an appointment with one of the team’s qualified technicians.